Northumberland National Park

 Northumberland National Park is the northernmost national park in England.
-It covers an area of more than 1050 km2 between the Scottish border in the north to just south of Hadrian's Wall, and it is one of least visited of the National Parks.
+It covers an area of more than 1050 km2 between the Scottish border in the north to just south of Hadrian's Wall.
 The park lies entirely within Northumberland, covering about a quarter of the county.

+Of the thirteen National Parks in England and Wales, Northumberland is the most remote from large urban areas, the least populated, and the least visited.

 The park covers several distinct areas.
 In the north are the Cheviot Hills, a range of hills that mark the border between England and Scotland.
 Further south, the hills give way to areas of rolling moorland, some of which have been covered by forestry plantations to form Kielder Forest.
 The southernmost part of the park covers the dramatic central section of Hadrian's Wall, dating from the Roman occupation.

 The 10,000-year history of human habitation of the region is explored through the many archaeological sites, ranging from prehistoric monuments and Roman remains to Pele towers, constructed as a defence against invading Scots and Border Reivers.

 The Park's official symbol is the curlew.